 What is Anxiety?

 Anxiety is a normal, if unpleasant, part of life, and it can affect us all in different ways and at different times.
 Whereas stress is something that will come and go as the external factor causing it (be it a work, relationship or money problems, etc.) comes and goes, anxiety is something that can persist whether or not the cause is clear to the sufferer.
+You may also experience anxiety if you have a phobia.
+Phobia’s can often be treated in just a few sessions.

 Symptoms of Anxiety